ClariceBoldDev/M1-JavelinPolishers/README.md

 I had some issues with my mobile score, I have a slow home connection which I feel didn't help but had some issues such as:

 - Eliminate render-blocking resources and reduce unused CSS: I felt this was out of the scope of my project and couldn't at the time do much about it.
-As it wanted me to remove Bootstrap CDN code I didn't feel this was achievable.
+As it wanted me to remove Bootstrap CDN code that I needed to run my website.
 - Serve static assets with an efficient cache policy: I felt this was too out of the scope of the first project so couldn't do anything about it.
 - The last fault was for an image element.
 I could not define the width or height to the lighthouses specifications without it not working on Apple devices.
 So chose to let this one sit.